fastchat/server/README.md

 returns 200

+## Accept Invitation
+post /user/accept
+{
+	'invite':1
+}

+Returns:
+200 OK

+Note:
+The number is the number of the invite in the 'invites' array on the profile object.
+So you're saying, 'accept the invite at index X'.
+This will add the user to that group, and remove the invitation automatically.

 ## Messages

-## Get Messages from Group
+## Get Messages from Group PARTIALLY IMPLEMENTED

 GET /group/:id/messages?lastMessageDate

-Gets the messages of the group.
-Sorts by sent date.
-Only returns the last 30.
-(20?)
+Returns:
+An array of messages from the group.

+Note:
+So far it doesn't actually do anything with the lastMessageDate, and will return all messages regardless.